effectai/effect-network/contracts/force/README.md

 A batch holds a collection of tasks for a campaign.

-- primary key [uint64]: concatenation of the campaign ID and the batch ID
 - id [uint32]: batch ID incremental within this campaign
 - campaign_id [uint32]: ID of the campaign this batch belongs to
 - task_merkle_root [checksum256]: root of the task merkle tree